List of capoeira techniques: Meia-lua de compasso

 The Meia-lua de compasso (lit: compass crescent) aka. rabo de arraia (stingray's tail), is an attack that embodies the true element of capoeira since it combines an evasive maneuver with a spinning kick.
 The transfer of power begins with the hand slamming into the ground and ending with the spin of the kicking heel.
 The power of the kick derives its energy from the similar centripetal force of a golf club swing.
 It has earned its place in capoeira as being called the "king of kicks".

-It is considered one of the most powerful and efficient capoeira kicks and one of its most iconic movements along with the rasteira.
-It is even considered that a capoeirista's general skill level can be determined on how hard and fast they are able to execute a meia-lua de compasso.

 The kick is done with the heel.